-Thank you Stephanie Morrissey for this great tweet:
+Thank you for watching/listening!

 June 4-5: ESC7 Summer Conerence.
 Kilgore, Texas (Breakout sessions)